saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/help-shift.md

 For details on controlling the display of the HelpShift UI, refer to the [HelpShift SDK for Android documentation](https://developers.helpshift.com/sdkx-unity/support-tools-android/#conversation-view).

-Linking Backtrace and HelpShift is easy.
-Simply add the `backtraceClient["guid"]` to a customer issue field with the ID `device_id`, as shown in the code example below:
+Linking Backtrace and HelpShift is not tricky.
+Add the `backtraceClient["guid"]` to a customer issue field with the ID `device_id`, as shown in the code example below:

 ```csharp
 var configMap = new Dictionary<string, object>();